shawnkgriffin/slapchat/docs/Functional Specification.md

 # Functional Specification
-slapChat (slack + maps) is a program that integrates the best of slack with the ability to share locations on a map.
+slapChat (slack + maps) is a program that integrates the best of slack with maps (SLAP).

 # System Architecture
 All communication is by web sockets.
 State changes are sent by each client to the server.
-The server updates it's internal state using redux.
-The server will either send the message to all clients or it will send the updated state (tbd).
 ![System Layout](https://github.com/shawnkgriffin/slap/blob/master/docs/slap%20system.png "System Layout")
 ## State Description
 Each client manages it's own state.
 The state consists of the following major components